oils-for-unix/oils/README.md

-    benchmarks/       # Benchmarks should be run on multiple machines. metrics/          # Metrics don't change between machines (e.g. code size) build/            # Build automation
+    benchmarks/       # Benchmarks should be run on multiple machines. metrics/          # Metrics don't change between machines (e.g. code size) client/           # Demonstration of OSH as a headless server. build/            # Build automation
       oil-defs/       # Files that define our slice of CPython. dev.sh          # For development builds, running CPython